• Skip to primary navigation

 ★ Apples: Good strudel starts with choosing the right apples.
 My preference when making strudel (or pie, or applesauce) is to use at least two types of apples: this improves the texture and makes the flavors more interesting.

-For apple strudel, I usually go with a tart baking apple and a sweet or sweet-tart apple.
-(The strudel pictured here was made with a mixture of two-thirds Granny Smith apples, and one-third Jonagolds.)
+For this apple strudel recipe, I usually go with a tart baking apple and a sweet or sweet-tart apple.
+I find that a mixture of two-thirds Granny Smith apples and one-third Jonagolds is perfect.

 The apples should be cored, peeled, and thinly sliced.